niranjankala/niranjankala.github.io/_posts/2024-09-06-git-remote-management-add-rename-change-and-remove-like-a-pro.md

 ### 1. Adding a Remote Repository

-A remote repository is a version of your project hosted on an external server like GitHub.
-You need to link your local repository to this remote to synchronize changes.
+A remote repository is a version of your project hosted on an external server, such as GitHub.
+You need to link your local repository to this remote in order to synchronize changes.

 ##### Command: `git remote add`
 To add a new remote to your Git repository, use the following syntax: